Harvey-Moth/Comp3010/README.md

 ---
 # Conclusion, References and Presentation (5%) - 29 words
-_(Summarise findings, key lessons, and SOC strategy implications.
-Highlight improvements for detection and response.
-• Professionally structured, correctly referenced (IEEE style), and clearly written.
-You may use Zotero or EndNote to help you.)_

 Based on the investigation, we can conclude the incident unfolded as follows